p-lipko/f5-automation-workshop/failover-via-api/payg/3-nic-basic-deployment/docs/module5/task5_1.md

 ![](../png/module5/task5_1_p11.png)

 ## Summary
 F5 Automation Config Converter (ACC) is part of the F5 Automation Toolchain family and can be leveraged to convert object-based BIG-IP configurations into DO and AS3 declarations.
 ACC creates a 1-to-1 translation from object-based into AS3 supported JSON syntax.

-Through the task we have seen that in order to switch from Common to a tenant specific AS3 declaration you need to tune things yourself, but this is just a minor task compared to having to rewrite the object-based config into an AS3 declaration yourself.
+ACC translates per application and this gives the ability to modify from Common to a tenant specific AS3 declaration.